Explore Products

 Application

-• Human orbital fibroblasts serve as a vital model for investigating diseases related to the connective tissue of the orbit, such as Graves’ ophthalmopathy (GO), also known as thyroid-associated ophthalmopathy (TAO).
-These fibroblasts help researchers study the significant inflammation characteristic of these conditions, where tissues are infiltrated by activated T lymphocytes and mast cells, leading to excessive accumulation of hyaluronan.
-Using human orbital fibroblasts in research enables the exploration of communication pathways between fibroblasts and immune cells, providing insights into the mechanisms driving inflammation and disease progression, which could inform potential therapeutic approaches.
+• Human orbital fibroblasts are a vital model for investigating diseases related to the connective tissue of the orbit, such as Graves’ ophthalmopathy (GO), also known as thyroid-associated ophthalmopathy (TAO).
+These fibroblasts enable researchers to study the significant inflammation characteristic of these conditions, where tissues become infiltrated by activated T lymphocytes and mast cells, leading to the excessive accumulation of hyaluronan.
+Using human orbital fibroblasts allows the exploration of communication pathways between fibroblasts and immune cells, providing insights into the mechanisms driving inflammation and disease progression, which could inform potential therapeutic approaches.

 Frequently Asked Questions